Spring 2025 cycle is open click here

 International Studies

-The Fund’s international studies grant-making intends to increase faculty and student knowledge of other countries and/or to deepen cultural exchange.
-The Fund supports conferences, lectures, research, and other projects that will have a broad impact on the Duke community.
+The Fund’s international studies grant-making is intended to support programs that enhance international engagement and study at Duke University by increasing faculty and student knowledge of other countries and/or deepening cultural exchange.
+To this end, the Fund supports conferences, lectures, research, and other projects that will have a broad impact on the Duke community.
+The Committee has a preference for funding projects focused on international relations and diplomacy.
 Although students are not eligible for direct funding, we encourage projects that engage students in significant ways and encourage them to consider diplomatic careers.

 What we do not fund